China factory PMI raises doubts about economy's strength

 A string of global data, including lower than expected U.S. economic growth figures, has dented optimism seen at the start of the year that the world economy was picking up.

-Market reaction to the PMI was muted as many countries in Asia and Europe are marking May 1 Labor Day holiday.
+Market reaction to the PMI was muted as many countries in Asia and Europe are marking May 1 Labour Day holiday.
 China's markets are closed and will reopen on Thursday.

 Benchmark three-month copper slipped and weighed on mining stocks in Australia following the PMI figures.
 The Australian and New Zealand dollars held their ground.